tidwall/gjson/README.md

 "fav\.movie"         >> "Deer Hunter"
 ```

 ## Result Type

 GJSON supports the json types `string`, `number`, `bool`, and `null`.
 Arrays and Objects are returned as their raw json types.

-The `Result` type holds one of these types:
+The `Result` type holds one of these:

 ```
 bool, for JSON booleans